 As New Zealand's largest city, Auckland provides a great range of options for the avid shopper.
 Because of the city's geography, there are several distinct shopping areas, each of which has a different character and things to offer.
-Most are a short taxi or bus ride form the center of the city.
+Most are a short taxi or bus ride from the center of the city.

 Queen Street and the Central City

 Queen Street starts from Auckland Harbour (known as Downtown) and runs for nearly three kilometers in a virtual straight line.
-As the commercial as well as shopping hub of Auckland, there is a full range of shopping options.
-The souvenir shops are mainly concentrated at the harbor end and there are a number of arcades and side streets with boutique stores and eateries.
+As the commercial as well as the shopping hub of Auckland, there is a full range of shopping options.
+The souvenir shops are mainly concentrated at the harbor end, and there are a number of arcades and side streets with boutique stores and eateries.

 Smith and Caughey, Auckland's premier department store, is located about a third of the way along Queen Street from the harbor end.